jhobbs/mathnotes/ode/lesson 8 - differential equations with linear coefficients.md

 $$ \tag{h} 2x +3y -1 -8\ln{|2x+3y+7|}+y=c,~2x+3y+7\neq0, $$

 which is a 1-parameter family of solutions of (a).
-The functon defined by
+The function defined by

 $$ \tag{i} 2x + 3y + 7 = 0 $$